mbraceproject/MBrace.StarterKit/README.md

-# MBrace.StarterKits
+# MBrace.StarterKit

-A collection of demos for the [MBrace](http://www.m-brace.net/) framework.
+A collection of demos and tutorials for [MBrace](http://www.m-brace.net/).

 ## Contents